Monodromy and Irreducibility of Igusa Varieties: Constructing a maximal torus

-When the Newton stratum contains a hypersymmetric point, the arguments above show that $J_b'(\mathbb{Q}_p)$ acts trivially on $\operatorname{Ig}_b$, without using the results of Section \ref{Sec:Monodromy}.
-Unfortunately, although Newton strata on Siegel modular varieties always contain hypersymmetric points \cite{chai2006hypersymmetric}, they are sparse in more general settings.
-For example, in the PEL case, not every Newton stratum contains a hypersymmetric point \cite{zong2008hypersymmetric}; they might not exist even in the $\mu$-ordinary stratum \cite{LXXiao}*{Corollary 7.5.}.
-Hence, all we can say about $I_{y, \mathbb{Q}_p}$ in general is that it contains a maximal torus of $J_b$.
-Using Honda-Tate theory, we will show that for every maximal torus of $J_b$ we can find a point $y$ in $C(x)$ such that $I_{y, \mathbb{Q}_p}$ contains that maximal torus, up to isomorphism of tori. \begin{Rem} Basic points in Shimura varieties of Hodge type are known to be hypersymmetric \cite{xiao2017cycles}*{Lemma 7.2.14}.
-It would be interesting to characterise all Newton strata containing hypersymmetric points for Shimura varieties of Hodge type. \end{Rem} \begin{Rem} If we could show that $J_b'(\mathbb{Q}_p)$ is generated by the closures of $I_y'(\mathbb{Q})$ as $y$ ranges over points in $C(x)$, then the main theorem would follow.
-This is closely related to Hida's strategy in \cites{Hida}, where he shows that the group $H$ is generated by $T(\mathbb{Z}_p)$ as $T$ ranges over isomorphism classes of maximal tori of $J_b$, in the special case that $H=\operatorname{GL}_n(\mathcal{O}_F)$ for some $p$-adic local field $F$.
-We were not able to make this strategy work in general, which is why we need to make use of the result of Section \ref{Sec:Monodromy}. \end{Rem}
+We start with the following definition (compare with \cite[Def.
+6.4]{chai2006hypersymmetric}). \begin{Def} We call $z \in \shg(\ovfp)$ \emph{weakly hypersymmetric} if $I_{z, \qp} \simeq J_b$.
+If in addition $I_z(\mathbb{Q})$ is dense in $I_{z}(\qp)$, then we call $z$ \emph{hypersymmetric}. \end{Def} If the Newton stratum $\shgb$ contains a hypersymmetric point, then the arguments above can be used to show that $J_b'(\qp)$ acts trivially on $\operatorname{Ig}_b$, without using the results of Section \ref{Sec:Monodromy}.
+Unfortunately, although Newton strata on Siegel modular varieties always contain hypersymmetric points, see \cite{chai2006hypersymmetric}, they are sparse in more general settings.
+For example, in the PEL case, not every Newton stratum contains a hypersymmetric point, see \cite{zong2008hypersymmetric}; they might not exist even in the $\mu$-ordinary stratum, see \cite{LXXiao}*{Corollary 7.5.}.
+See also \cite[Theorem 1.0.1]{Fung} for a precise criterion for the existence of hypersymmetric points in the Hodge type case, and \cite[Chapter 5, 5.1.1]{Fung} for computations and counterexamples to the existence of hypersymmetric points.